Introduction: What is a KNX IP Interface?

 - Multiple brands available – MDT, Theben, Gira, ABB, Hager

-- KNX IP Secure adds encryption for safe communication
+- IP Secure adds encryption for safe communication

 Conclusion